briemadu/evalNLP/guidelines.md

 A pre-recorded video lecture (around 30 minutes) will be uploaded in the Moodle page every Sunday evening.
 You can watch it anytime you want before our official slot.

 On Wednesdays at 12:00, we'll meet online for 60 minutes.
-We'll use the first 15 minutes for questions and comments about the week's content, then you'll work in small groups to discuss the current week's worksheet.
+We'll use the first 15 minutes for questions and comments about the week's content, then you'll work in small groups to discuss the current week's worksheet. **Come to class prepared**, i.e., watch the video lecture **before** our meeting.

-Anytime before the following online session, you have to upload your solutions in Moodle.
+Anytime before the following online session, you have to upload your solutions in Moodle (there will be a link for that each week).
 You can work in groups, but everyone must submit their own answers.
+Late submissions are not allowed unless you have a medical reason.

 The worksheets will be mostly composed argumentative exercises (no programming).
-The answers will not be graded but a submission will be considered valid only if your solutions are coherent and complete.
+The answers will not be graded but a submission will be considered valid if, and only if, your solutions are coherent and complete.
+Remember that the valid submission of at least 70% of the worksheets is a prerequisite to pass the course.

 ### Part II